Nine out of ten people dream of writing a book.

 Together we write an engaging 250-page book that tells a personal story and at the same time highlights a handful of takeaways.

-The outcome isn’t an advice book so much as a tale that leaves readers wanting more, a page-turner, and the narrator—you—telling the story in the voice of a sage, a wise and knowledgeable guide.
+The outcome isn’t an advice book so much as a valuable collection of useful touchstones that leaves readers wanting more, and the narrator—you—telling the story in the voice of a sage, a wise and knowledgeable connector, standing in the fullness of your gifts and experiences.

-The initial feedback is just what we expected with phrases like “this book is a doozy,” and “worth the read,” and “fascinating,” and “insightful.”
-Your wife is overjoyed.
-She loves the all the connections and full-circle feel to the storytelling.
+The initial feedback is just what we expected with phrases like “this book is so inspiring,” and “worth the read,” and “fascinating,” and “really made me think.”
+Your partner is overjoyed.
+They love the all the connections and full-circle feel.

 Sure, you could have written the book without my help.
 But why torture yourself?
-Working together we complete the manuscript faster, with a focus on conveying real-world insights in an offbeat story structure that keeps readers engaged.
-The best part, we do it together.
+Working as partners we complete the manuscript faster, with a focus on conveying real-world insights in a clear structure that keeps readers engaged.
+The best part?
+We do it together.

 Suddenly, writing a book is less of a chore and far more fun.